jarrensj/pb/README.md

 ## Future Improvements

 Given more time, we would integrate the following features:
+- **Resize and Rotate Overlays**: Allow users to resize the overlays.
 - **Wallet Integration for Sign-In**: Allow users to sign in with their wallets when taking photos, so that each image in the gallery can display the wallet (and ENS) that uploaded it.
 - **Supabase Integration**: Use Supabase to store and manage:
   - Blob IDs for images hosted on Walrus.